-Covid-19: Thousands of office workers to return with restrictions, how lives will change
+Covid 19 coronavirus: Thousands of office workers to return with restrictions, how lives will change

 • Covid-19 coronavirus: What will life look like under alert level 2

-More intensive cleaning, physical distancing, work from home options and virtual meetings were other moves being considered, she said.
+More intensive cleaning, physical distancing, work-from-home options and virtual meetings were other moves being considered, she said.

 The Australian Financial Review last week interviewed James Calder, who helped design that country's first activity-based workspaces (ABW) in 2001 in the MLC centre, North Sydney.